karthik8118/interactive-quiz/ai-in-society/AI in and for Society.md

 * production of knowledge and technologies ⇔ how we live together
 * [social sciences](#social-sciences) + [humanities](#humanities)
 * [empicical](#empirical) + [conceptual](#conceptual)
+* History and philosophy of science & technology, sociology, anthropology, media studies…

 ---